EMRL/wsl-setup/README.md

 ### Enable WSL
 - Open PowerShell tool as an Administrator
-- Enable WSL and install distro
+- Enable WSL and install distro by using the command `wsl --install`
-- `wsl --install`
+- Reboot computer
 - Launch Ubuntu shell
 - Create user/password